UNLOCK FREE TRAINING

 Many people become brokers or real estate salespeople in Missouri.
 However, there are other ways to make money on the MO real estate market, such as becoming an inspector, mortgage broker, real estate attorney, or finding unique ways to invest.

-Some people choose to wholesale property for a fast profit without going through the hassle and expense of renovating a property.
+Some people choose to wholesale property or a fast profit without going through the hassle and expense of renovating a property.
 The question is, how do you know that wholesaling property is legal in Missouri?

 What Do You Need To Know About Wholesaling In Missouri?

-Wholesale real estate involves putting distressed homes such as those in foreclosure or in need of large-scale renovations under a purchase contract and assigning the contract to another home buyer.
+Wholesale real estate involves putting distressed homes, such as those in foreclosure or in need of large-scale renovations, under a purchase contract and assigning the contract to another home buyer.

 As a wholesaler, you don't typically spend money fixing up the property.
 Instead, you immediately hit the market looking for potential buyers.